-25. Disputes between the parties as to the terms and nature of guarantees to be furnished may be minimized if the guarantee becomes effective concurrently with the parties entering into the contract.
+Disputes between the parties as to the terms and nature of guarantees to be furnished may be minimized if the guarantee becomes effective concurrently with the parties' entering into the contract.
 Alternatively, the parties may wish to provide that the guarantee is to be furnished within a specified period of time after the contract is entered into, since this may be less expensive.
-In order to assure the purchaser that a contractor to whom a contract is awarded will furnish the required performance guarantee, the tender guarantee to be furnished may provide that it is not to expire until the performance guarantee is furnished (see chapter III, "Procedure for concluding contract").
+In order to assure the purchaser that a contractor with whom a contract was or is to be concluded will furnish the required performance guarantee, the tender guarantee to be furnished may provide that it is not to expire until the performance guarantee is furnished (see chapter III, "Selection of contractor and conclusion of contract", paragraphs 28 to 30).
 The parties may also wish to agree on the purchaser's rights under the works contract in case the guarantee is not furnished within the specified period of time, for example, that he may terminate the contract and recover damages.
 However, before deciding to rely on this remedy, the purchaser may wish to consider possible difficulties in enforcing an unsecured right to damages in a foreign country.
-Another approach is for the invitation to tender to require that a tender is to be accompanied by a certificate from an institution qualified to be a guarantor to the effect that, if the contract were awarded to the tenderer, the institution would be prepared to give a performance guarantee of the kind required in the invitation to tender.
+Another approach is for the invitation to tender to require that a tender is to be accompanied by a certificate from an institution qualified to be a guarantor to the effect that, if the contract were concluded with the tenderer, the institution would be prepared to give a performance guarantee of the kind required in the invitation to tender.
 However, under many legal systems the institution could not be compelled by the purchaser to give the guarantee if it subsequently refused to do so.